alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

       that this operation will never happen in a conforming program.
 This gives the compiler more information about the code and this information can lead to more optimization opportunities.
-  1. For some ambiguious cases, different platforms/hardware designs could strongly favor different outcomes, if C standard mandates one outcome, it may impose a significant performance penalty on some platforms.
+      For some ambiguous cases, different platforms/hardware designs could strongly favor different outcomes, if the C standard mandates one outcome, it may impose a significant performance penalty on some platforms.
   1. Simply put, the existence of undefined behaviors makes C fast!